textomatic/fine-art-classifier/README.md

-# Fine Art Genre Classifier
+# Fine Art Painting Genre Classifier

 **About this project**: